 All transsexuals rape women’s bodies by reducing the real female form to an artifact, appropriating this body for themselves… Transsexuals merely cut off the most obvious means of invading women, so that they seem non-invasive. – Janice Raymond, PhD, The Transsexual Empire, The Making of the Shemale, p 104

-When people like the award-winning TERF journalist Victoria Brownworth, assert, “Michigan isn’t about transphobia–it’s about safe space for lesbians,” such claims ring hollow when the reality is that the MWMF isn’t offering workshops for addressing with the violence within its own community.
+When people like the award-winning TERF journalist Victoria Brownworth, assert, “Michigan isn’t about transphobia–it’s about safe space for lesbians,” such claims ring hollow when the reality is that the MWMF won’t address rape within its own community.
 It rings hollow when TERFs don’t write about it, talk about it or educate about it.
 Such claims have little meaning when the problem of rape and abuse is so erased that victims call it “the second closet.”

 TERFs want you to associate the pain of rape with trans women.
 They manipulate real trauma and use its pain to discriminate against a community of rape and rape-affected survivors.
 While around one in every two trans women are rape victims, TERFs use rape to stigmatize trans women as rapists.
 Moreover, they use rape to sell feminism on their own brand of chivalry culture.